-10. Late Breaking Trials and Developments (12' plus 3' Questions; Talk 20' plus 5' Questions)
+10. Late Breaking Trials and Developments (12' / 3' Questions)

 - Chair Prof. Dr. med.
-Simo Schwartz Jr PhD, Head of Research and Innovation, Clinical Biochemistry Department, Hospital Universitari Vall d'Hebron, Strategy Director of Biobanking and Bioresources, Vall d'Hebron Hospital Barcelona Campus, Barcelona (SP) - About This session is dedicated to the current trends and challenges in the clinical translation of Nanomedicine as well as the potential pathways for translational development and Commercialization.
+Simo Schwartz Jr. PhD, Head of Research and Innovation, Clinical Biochemistry Department, Hospital Universitari Vall d'Hebron, Strategy Director of Biobanking and Bioresources, Vall d'Hebron Hospital Barcelona Campus, Barcelona (ESP) - About This session is dedicated to the current trends and challenges in the clinical translation of Nanomedicine as well as the potential pathways for translational development and commercialization.
 The speakers present late breaking and ongoing trials. - 17.45 Development of Promitil®, a Lipidic Prodrug of Mitomycin c in Pegylated Liposomes: From Bench to Bedside